 The challenge with exponential growth

 Once Dr. Albert Bartlett made a profound statement, "The greatest shortcoming of humanity is our inability to understand the exponential function."
 The logic is simple and irrefutable.
-Exponential growth cannot proceed indefinitely within a finite system, be it on earth or in an economy.
+Exponential growth cannot proceed indefinitely within a finite system, whether on earth or in an economy.

 To explain, Bartlett gives an interesting example.
 Suppose we put one hypothetical strain of bacteria in an empty bottle at 1100 hrs.
 Bacteria grow by dividing themselves, thus doubling at a finite rate.
 Let's assume every minute they double.
 Then we observe that the bottle is full at 1200 hrs.
 With this information, he asks two questions.

 There is no correct answer to it.
 To the question, "When should you take action?"
 The only appropriate response is - today and now!
-This example not only explains how exponential growth works but also tells us the gravity of the situation concerning disruptive innovation, which often results in exponential growth in the market.
+This example explains how exponential growth works and tells us the gravity of the situation concerning disruptive innovation, which often results in exponential growth in the market.

 To the question, "When should you take action?"
 The only appropriate response is - today and now!